pbailis/bailis.org-blog/_posts/2014-01-13-stickiness-and-client-server-session-guarantees.md

 of monotonic reads, a write might never become visible to any readers if a non-failed server is permanently partitioned.
-In contrast, if we have stickiness, the write can become visible to the writer (and, possible, other readers) without sacrificing liveness.
+In contrast, if we have stickiness, the write can become visible to the writer (and, possibly, other readers) without sacrificing liveness.
 I haven't seen a system evaluate this trade-off in depth, though many systems (including the HAT research) have addressed the more general (and classic) trade-off between global visibility and scalability.